WebAssembly/design/BinaryEncoding.md

 ### Name section

-Section string: `"name"`
+User-defined section string: `"name"`

 The names section does not change execution semantics, and thus is not allocated a section opcode.
-A validation error in this section does not cause validation for the whole module to fail and is instead treated as if the section was absent.
+Like all user-defined sections, a validation error in this section does not cause validation of the module to fail.
 The expectation is that, when a binary WebAssembly module is viewed in a browser or other development environment, the names in this section will be used as the names of functions and locals in the [text format](TextFormat.md).